-The other day I wrote a blog on whether one lawyer can represent both parties in a divorce case.
-The traditional view has been that the attorney cannot do so as it is an inherent conflict of interest.
-I subscribe to the traditional view.
+It has long been the understanding of family lawyers that one attorney cannot represent both parties in a divorce or legal separation action The traditional view has been that the attorney cannot do so as it is an inherent conflict of interest.

 More than 50% of all family law cases involve litigants without lawyers.
 In some metropolitan counties, the count may be as high as 70%.
 Many of these individuals cannot afford lawyers or both parties may feel that they each can’t afford an attorney.
-With limited scope representation now being available to litigants to hire an attorney to perform certain and limited representation as part of a case, do the rules now allow one attorney to represent both parties in a divorce case, assuming full compliance with the SCR 20:1.29(c).
+With limited scope representation being available as an option to litigants to hire an attorney to perform certain and limited representation as part of a case, do the rules now allow one attorney to represent both parties in a divorce case, assuming full compliance with the SCR 20:1.29(c)?

 933 N. Mayfair Rd., Suite 300